a-dreszler/budget-manager/README.md

 # budget-manager
 A crud budget manager app made using Java Spring with MySQL database connected with JDBC.

-This app is currently work in progress.
+Functionalities of this app:
-Functionalities this app is going to provide:
+- Adding, editing and deleting transactions from a database
-- CRUD operations on transaction MySQL database
+- Showing all transactions from a database in a tabular form
-- UI made in thymeleaf
+- Sorting transactions by type